All Episodes

 I support American nationalism.

-Um, they don't necessarily need to be nationalists.
+They don't necessarily need to be nationalists.

 Sometimes they are, sometimes they aren't.

-More of the old school form of them, maybe.
+More of the old school form of them may be.

-Um so there are differences here in the U.S. I think the emergent kind of populist right-wing movement, national conservative, nationalist conservative, national populist, new right, whatever you want to call them, they like to use both terms.
+So there are differences here in the U.S. I think the emergent kind of populist right-wing movement, national conservative, nationalist conservative, national populist, new right, whatever you want to call them, they like to use both terms.

 But there is certainly a difference.

-Uh they go hand in hand, but they do cover different areas.
+They go hand in hand, but they do cover different areas.

-I think we're pro-American labor, we're not necessarily anti-labor.
+I think we're pro-American labor.

 I think we should be busting up the trusts.